MATTHIAS GARCIA

 A WILL OF CANDOUR

-For Matthias Garcia, The Smiths, known for a more soft, clean and genderless style of music was resurrected in popular culture as the theme song of the painters favourite guilty pleasure from the 90´s, the hit TV series Charmed.
+For Matthias Garcia, The Smiths, known for their countercultural phenomena and rejection of binary codes by challenging social norms with a more flamboyant soft, clean and genderless style.
+There music was resurrected in popular culture as the theme song for the painters favourite guilty pleasure from the 90´s, the hit TV series Charmed.
 The fantasy plot was based on the narrative of three charming sisters who inherit witchcraft from their ancestry who fight the dark forces of society while retaining an appearance of normality.
-The power of three unique female voices pushing back at evil forces shifts the focus to withstand evil in the everyday imposes a greater social awareness and more receptive in the viewer to the binary disposition of power structures at play.
+The power of three unique female voices pushing back at evil forces imposed an awareness in the viewer to the binary disposition of power structures at play.
+The TV series possessed an ability to shift the focus to identify and withstand evil in the everyday.

-Nevertheless wind the clock back, The Smiths and their interplay on gloom and light maintained their profound ability to question moral normality while transcending through music the uncanny paradox of what does it mean to be human at a time of significant social and economical transformation underpinned by the political artifice of Thatcherism, privatisation and the purposeful stride to divide society (the birth of neo-liberalism).
-The Smiths both sensually and intellectually symbolised a will of candour in their uplifting melodic rhythm juxtaposed by a deeper representation of hopelessness, desperation and vanity pitched in the vocal, while sheer honesty and openness was portrayed in the lyrics.
+Nevertheless wind the clock back, The Smiths and their interplay on gloom and light maintained their profound ability to question moral normality while transcending through music the uncanny paradox of what does it mean to be human at a time of significant social and economical transformation underpinned by the political artifice of Thatcherism, privatisation and the purposeful stride to divide society (the birth of neo-liberalism / axis of evil rhetoric).
+The Smiths both sensually and intellectually symbolise a will of candour in their joyful melodic rhythm juxtaposed by a deeper sense of truth and hopelessness, desperation and vanity pitched in the vocal, while sheer honesty and openness was portrayed in the lyrics.

-Now fast forward to the present geopolitical world of IDF, Trump, and the uncanny valley of human and non-human relations, Matthias Garcia´s world evokes surreal and psychedelic landscapes driven by his own tender contemplation and social consciousness on what does it mean to be human.
-His virtuous renderings emerge and recede popular references from Hans Christian Andersen´s The Little Mermaid to the uncanny nature of Manga culture.
-At the core of Matthias Garcia´s practice is a poignant message of empathy and the importance of care, connection and communication.
+Now fast forward to the present geopolitical world of IDF and Trump, Matthias Garcia´s world evokes surreal and psychedelic landscapes driven by his own tender contemplation and social consciousness on what it means to be human.
+His virtuous renderings emerge and recede popular references from Charmed and Hans Christian Andersen´s The Little Mermaid to the uncanny nature of Manga culture.

-Garcia lives and work in Paris.
-Selected solo exhibitions include Naive Parade at Sebastian Gladstone, Los Angeles (2024) and Folklore at Galerie Sultana Paris (2023).
-Featured in major group show Surréalisme. at La MCBA, Lausanne, Switzerland (2024).
+Matthias Garcia (Born 1994) lives and works in Paris.
+Selected solo exhibitions include Ame No Urame (with Kaito Itsuki) EFAG, Tokyo (2025) Naive Parade at Sebastian Gladstone, Los Angeles (2024), Mon Chant Sans Sort (2023) and Fakelore (2021) both at Galerie Sultana Paris.
+Featured in major group show Surréalisme at La MCBA, Lausanne, Switzerland (2024) and When You Wake Up the Buffalo, Nicodim Gallery, Los Angeles (2020).
 This is Matthias Garcia´s first presentation in Australasia.

 Stormy Day